Things To Do In Wroclaw, Poland [Guide By Locals]

 Things to do in Wroclaw - relax in parks

 Wrocław Christmas Market (pl.
 Jarmark Bożonarodzeniowy we Wrocławiu) is one of the best Christmas markets in Poland and also one of the most beautiful in Europe.
-It’s located on the Wrocław main Market Square, Salt Square, Świdnicka Street, and Oławska street.
+It’s located on the Wrocław main Market Square, Salt Square, Świdnicka Street, and Oławska Street.
 It’s usually open from mid-November to the end of December.
 There you’ll be able to try Polish and international cuisine, as well as buy many products perfect for gifts, decorations, souvenirs, etc.

-Our advice: if you’re not a fan of crowds visit Wrocław Christmas Market on any other day than on the weekend, as it can get REALLY busy then and take away all the joy.
+Our advice: if you’re not a fan of crowds visit Wrocław Christmas Market on any other day than on the weekend, as it can get REALLY busy then and can take away all the joy.

 Polish food to try while in Poland